 The forecast for positions such as plumbers and pipelayers continues to remain steady, and the benefit of job security and opportunity make these vocational school careers even more inviting.

 Many tech and trade schools offer engineering courses and paths toward becoming a civil engineer.
 Civil engineers are responsible for and involved in the development of projects including typical infrastructure aspects such as structural design.
 These jobs are also among the highest paid tech school jobs and offer many benefits.
 The US Department of Labor Statistics cites the average annual earnings for civil engineers as $54,080.

 Civil engineers spend a considerable amount of time in the office working on blueprints, designs, project plans, and implementing various construction technologies available today.
 Civil engineers will also be required to spend time on job sites for various inspections, updates, and other engineering concerns.

-The path to becoming a civil engineer typically requires either an associate’s degree or a diploma or certificate from a trade school with studies in civil engineering and engineering technology.
+The path to becoming a civil engineer typically requires either vocational school, an associate’s degree or a diploma or certificate from a trade school with studies in civil engineering and engineering technology.
 The market outlook for civil engineers is solid and is projected to see moderate growth.
 Job security, opportunity, and above-average earnings are a few of the reasons why civil engineering can be an excellent career choice.